tanzquotient/website/docs/dev/setup.md

 	git remote set-url origin git://new.url.here

+## Local Development (do *not* use in production)

+Install a local IDE.
+I highly recommend to use [PyCharm](https://www.jetbrains.com/pycharm/).
+The full version only has Django support and is free for educational purposes
+.
+Run message passing server RabbitMQ (once started, it runs in background)

+	sudo rabbitmq-server

+Run local test server:

+	python manage.py runserver

+Run celery (if you want to send out mails):

+	python manage.py celeryd

+There are some helpful *fabric* commands for handling the local test database. **They possibly destroy data**.
+See `fabfile.py`.
+Use the commands defined there with e.g.

+    python manage.py recreate_database
+    python manage.py fill

+### Apply code changes
+Pull the changes from the correct branch (here the master):

+    git pull

+Switch into virtualenv:

+    source env/bin/activate

+If changes to installed python packages were made:

+    pip install -r requirements.txt

+More clean, if there are already packages installed, remove them first.
+NOTE: this is better then deleting and recreating the virtualenv because it preserves other virtualenv configurations.

+	pip freeze | xargs pip uninstall -y

+Apply migrations

+    python manage.py migrate

+Sometimes we have to separately migrate some apps previously not versioned, such as ckeditor.
+After this they should be migrated in the future with the migrate command above.

+	manage.py migrate djangocms_text_ckeditor

+## Instructions for server setup (in production)

+Note: *In production* the setting is a bit different:

+* a dedicated application server called gunicorn is used instead of the Django development server and run via supervisor

+* as a webserver nginx is used

+* celery is also run via supervisor

+Setup is made along this instructions: [nginx, supervisor, gunicorn](http://michal.karzynski.pl/blog/2013/06/09/django-nginx-gunicorn-virtualenv-supervisor/)
+(Note that we use MySQL instead of Postgres)

 ### Configure supervisor
 Create a config file in `/etc/supervisor/conf.d/`, e.g. `tq_website.conf` with the following content: